'People are going to die': Ottawa nurse in Kyiv pleads for more medical supplies | CBC News

 "These numbers are probably higher as we go through the verification process," said Tarik Jašarević, a WHO spokesperson currently working out of Lviv in western Ukraine.

-He said eastern Ukrainian cities have been hit hardest, with about a thousand health-care facilities that have either been taken over or are stranded in the vicinity of the combat line.
+He said eastern Ukrainian cities have been hit hardest, with about 1,000 health-care facilities that have either been taken over or are stranded in the vicinity of the combat line.

 Jašarević said WHO has brought in around 100 metric tons of medical supplies from Poland, dispatched to cities such as Kharkiv, Dnipro, Poltava and Kyiv.